mwatkin8/fhir-lab-reports/README.md

 ![sandbox options](doc_img/sandbox-options.png)

 ### Launch part1-lab
-Navigate to the home directory of part1-lab and launch a new server with the command <code>http-server -p 8080</code>.

-Navigate your web browser to http://localhost:8080/ in order to view the example.
+Navigate your web browser to http://localhost:3000/lab in order to view the example.

 **Important!!** Once on the part1-lab page, <u>before</u> you submit the sample form, enter your sandbox open FHIR endpoint URL into the server field above the submit button.